mdfbaam/ORNL-Slicer-2-Issue-Tracker/.github/ISSUE_TEMPLATE/issue-template.md

 Platform, machine specs, anything else you think might be relevant.

 # Labels (delete this section once you've selected labels)
 Your issue must contain three labels from specific categories.
-Please check here for an explanation: https://github.com/mdfbaam/ORNL-Slicer-2-Issue-Tracker/wiki/Submitting-Issues
+For an explanation, please check out the Wiki using the navigation above.
+Or, you can use the link here: https://github.com/mdfbaam/ORNL-Slicer-2-Issue-Tracker/wiki